 - Fill each muffin cup with ~1/4 cup batter.
 Top each muffin with a few chocolate chips (optional) and a sprinkle of oat flour.

 - Bake for about 25 minutes until lightly browned and firm to the touch.

-- Store muffins in an airtight container in the fridge for 3-5 days and freeze for long term storage.
+- Store muffins in an airtight container in the fridge for up to one week and freeze for long term storage.